mrkrd/matlab_wrapper/README.rst

 Citing
 ------

-Please cite this software when using in your research (click on the link for a full reference):
+Please cite this software when using it in your research (click on the link for a full reference):

 .. image:: https://zenodo.org/badge/24233/mrkrd/matlab_wrapper.svg